 National Academic Advising Association (NACADA), and various local

 school and community organizations.Merlyn Mayhew earned a BA in Psychology from Quinnipiac University, and a Master's degree in Applied Developmental and Educational Psychology from Boston College.
-She brings a wide range of experience and knowledge from multiple roles at Lesley’s Graduate School of Education to her position as an Assistant Director for Academic Advising and Student Services.
+She brings a wide range of experience and knowledge from multiple roles at Lesley’s Graduate School of Education to her position as an Assistant Director.
 Merlyn is a member of the National Academic Advising Association (NACADA).

 Marie-Maude Petite-Frere (Maude) earned a BA in Sociology/Anthropology and a Master’s degree in